-Language & Revelation is a course tailored for students that want to bridge the gap between studying Arabic in silo, and being able to connect to the language of the Quran and Hadith.
+Language & Revelation is a follow on course to the Arabic Accelerated programme.
+Its specifically tailored for students that want to bridge the gap between studying Arabic, and being able to connect to the language of the Quran and Hadith.
 Whether you have completed Arabic Accelerated or you have studied Arabic elsewhere, this course is open to all enthusiastic students who can demonstrate a command of basic applied Arabic.

 Ustadh Sjaad Hussain

 Sjaad Hussain was born and raised in England and began his studies in Damascus Syria.
 After studying the Arabic language in Damascus he began studying the sacred sciences full time under the tutelage of Shaykh Rasul Baksh Sa’eedi.
 Over a period of 9 years, he studied many of the major sciences and gained teaching licenses (Ijazat) in them.
 He also studied under numerous scholars including Shaykh Muhammad al-Yaqoubi, Shaykh Muhammad Jum’ua, Shaykh ‘Ala-Uddin al-Kurdi and Shaykh Yasser Qureshi.

 He is the co-founder of the Sacred Texts Syllabus and the Path to Salvation Diploma in Classical Islamic Studies.
 He is currently pursuing studies in Islamic Theology and Western Philosophy as well as working on several academic works in Arabic and English including a Primer in Arabic grammar and an extensive commentary on the famous “Poem of the cloak” of al-Busiri.